 Spa and Swimming Pools

-This page explains the fencing and safety requirements for spa and swimming pools.
+This page explains the fencing and safety requirements for spa and swimming pools effective 1 January 2017.

 Building Consent is required to:

-Note: A Resource Consent may also be required.
-Please contact a Resource Consents Planner on Ph: 04 237 5089.
+Note: A resource consent may also be required.
+Please contact a Resource Consent Planner on (04) 237 5089.

-If your pool fencing is non-compliant the pool must be drained and kept empty until it does comply.
-In this case you must erect safety barriers around the pool until all compliance work is completed.
+If your pool fencing is not compliant, the pool must be drained and kept empty until it does comply.
+In this case, you must erect safety barriers around the pool until all compliance work is completed.

 Storage of pool treatment chemicals

-For more information on hazardous substances you may go to the relevant web pages using the links provided below, or by contacting or visiting Council's Customer Services Centre.
+For more information on hazardous substances go to the links provided below, or contact the Council's Customer Services Centre.

 Links to more swimming pool information